fluxtah/ask/README.md

 To see a list of all  commands run ask and use `/help`.

 ### Installing Assistant Plugins
-Assistant plugins should be deployed to the `{USER_HOME}/.ask/plugins` directory, once deployed, the assistant plugin can be installed using the `/assistant-install <assistant-id>` command.

 ASK ships with an inbuilt assistant plugin called `koder`, which can be installed using the following command:

 ```